hadeelhsaad/hadeelhsaad.github.io/content/outreach/_index.md

         </div>
         <div class="outreach-text">
         <h4>Public Outreach</h4>
-        <p>Since my undergraduate years, I have participated in a wide range of museum and public outreach activities.
-These experiences have included serving as an Evolution Ambassador at the Smithsonian and completing fellowships in science communication and museum studies.</p>
+        <p> Since my undergraduate years, I have participated in a wide range of museum and public outreach activities.
+These experiences have included serving as an Evolution Ambassador at the Smithsonian, completing science communication fellowships, and a museum studies fellowship.</p>
-        <p>At the University of Michigan, Ann Arbor, I have also developed several new museum activities centered on fossils, biodiversity, and evolution.</p>
+        <p>At the University of Michigan, Ann Arbor, I have also had numerous opportunities to create new museum activities involving fossils, biodiversity, and evolution.</p>
         </div>
         </div>

         <div class="outreach-split">
         <div class="outreach-text">
-        <h4>Museum Exhibit Development</h4>
+        <h4>Museum Exhibits </h4>
-        <p>I have also contributed to the development of museum exhibits at the University of Michigan, the University of Florida, and the American Museum of Natural History.</p>
+        <p>I have also contributed to the development of museum exhibits at the University of Michigan, the University of Florida, and the American Museum of Natural History.<p>
-        <p>These projects have ranged from creating digital media and research-focused displays to developing exhibitions that celebrate the histories, accomplishments, and people of these institutions.</p>
+        <p>My role in these projects has ranged from creating and appearing in digital media, planning and preparing content for research-related exhibits, and developing exhibits that celebrate the histories and accomplishments of scientists and institutions.</p>
         </div>
         <div class="outreach-carousel-wrap">
         {{< carousel pattern="exhibits-*" alt="Museum exhibit development photo" >}}